Ōkura, New Zealand

-Ōkura is a northern suburb of the North Shore, part of the contiguous metropolitan area in Auckland, New Zealand.
+Ōkura is a rural settlement to the north of Auckland City, New Zealand.
 It is under the local governance of the Auckland Council.
 The official name is spelled with a macron.

-Ōkura is a small village on the south shore of the Okura River.
+Ōkura is a small village on the south shore of the Okura River, on the opposite shore to the Okura Bush Scenic Reserve.
 It is the only location that provides access to the Okura River in the form of basic launching facilities for small craft.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of red (clay)" for Ōkura.

 History

 The area was traditionally referred to by the name Karepiro, and was in rohe of the Ngāti Manuhiri iwi (tribe).
 The north shore of the Okura River was the location of Otaimaro, an extensive settlement.
 In 1848, Henry Dacre and his father Captain Ranulph Dacre purchased the land surrounding the river, creating the Weiti Station.
 Their house, the Dacre Cottage, was built circa 1855 on the north shore of the river from locally made bricks.